ForwardLoopLLC/floopcli/docs/source/intro/hello.rst

   floop test

-Optionally, you can add the *-v* flag to see that floop always pushes and always builds and runs the test environment using the **Dockerfile.test** for your app.
+Optionally, you can add the *-v* flag to see that floop always pushes and always builds and runs the test environment using the *test_file* in the *target_source* for each core that tests your app your app.

 You should see your tests run on all targets.